Chaga (aka Shaman Tea)

 Description

 Chaga mushrooms have been used for centuries in Siberia and other parts of Asia as a medicine to boost immunity and improve overall health.
-Though ugly in appearance, the chaga mushroom is gaining popularity in the Western world for its potential health benefits when used to make Chaga Tea.
+It resembles burnt charcoal when on the tree and is gaining popularity in the Western world for its potential health benefits when used to make Chaga Tea.

 NOTE: Recently there has been intense interest in Chaga’s anti-carcinogenic* properties by the major pharmaceutical companies.